Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 3. **User Interaction Enhancements**: Enhanced interactions have been implemented to foster a more immersive gaming experience.
 4. **Potential for Future Expansions**: New narrative elements and gameplay expansions are being researched based on player suggestions, aimed at enriching the overall experience.

-We will continue gathering user feedback to inform refinements in gameplay experiences and insights for future updates, specifically focusing on user interactions and gameplay improvements.
+We will actively seek and gather user feedback to inform refinements in gameplay experiences and insights for future updates, with a particular emphasis on enhancing user interactions and gameplay improvements.

 Following the incorporation of player feedback from the last event, we have implemented several key updates for continuous improvement, focusing on:
 1. **Onboarding Clarity**: Enhanced instructions to assist new players with understanding game mechanics.